isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/expert-sessions/baselines-dec22.md

 ---
 # Manage content using baselines

-Version management in AEM Guides is done using a baseline that allows you to create a version of your topics and assets, which can then be used for publishing or translation.
+Release management in AEM Guides is done using a baseline that allows you to choose a version of your topics and assets, which can then be used for publishing or translation.

 ## Session overview